ZawarShaikh/Demo/README.md

-# Demo
+# Calculator for beginners in python
-It is a demo repo
+It is a repo which has simple calculator for beginners.
+You can have a look at it and enjoy for loop, while loop and if conditions.